lucaswhitman/libary-api/README.md

 #notes
 * tests could probably be refactored a bit to reduce the bulk of the copy-pasta code
-* todo: remove config into configurator class
-* Author should be first class citzen

 #dependencies
 go get github.com/stretchr/testify/assert